L'Homme à tête de chou: Concept

 L'Homme à tête de chou (1976) is a concept album by Serge Gainsbourg.
 Like its predecessors Histoire de Melody Nelson (1971), Vu de l'extérieur (1973) and Rock Around the Bunker (1975), the album received little attention when it was first issued.

 "L’Homme à tête de chou" tells the story of a man in his forties falling in love with a rather free-minded shampoo girl.
 After the narrator meets the young woman at the barber shop where she works ("Chez Max coiffeur pour hommes"), he asks her out and they begin an affair ("Ma Lou Marilou"), her solo erotic games ("Variations sur Marilou"), and ultimately about Marilou's murder by the narrator, turned jealous lover after he saw her in bed with two rockers ("Meurtre à l’extincteur", "Marilou sous la neige"), and finally his decline into madness ("Lunatic Asylum").

 "Ma Lou Marilou" is inspired by a section of the first movement of Piano Sonata No. 23 in F minor, Op.
 57, known as the "Appassionata" composed by Ludwig van Beethoven.

 The album was inspired by the sculpture by Claude Lalanne of a man with a cabbage for a head, which Gainsbourg had purchased and which appears on the sleeve.
+The album cover would later inspire the cover for British Group Pulp's album Different Class (1995).